Last updated on February 4th, 2022

 4. Plenty Of Texture

 The Belgian sense of aesthetics relies heavily on texture to leave a big impact.
-A typical Belgian home will find good use for raw wood and unfinished metals in the few accessories adorning the tables and will invariably have basketry and logs of wood by the fireside.
+A typical Belgian home will find a good use for raw wood and unfinished metals in the few accessories adorning the tables and will invariably have basketry and logs of wood by the fireside.
 You will also find fur throws languishing on the couch and rugs made of natural fibers resting on top of wooden floors, adding depth and dimension to the setting.

 5. Cozy Fabrics